GiuliG/frame-backend/README.md

     - id is valid (404)
     - id exists (404)
   - body: (empty - the user is already stored in the session)
-  - remove from favorites
+  - remove from favs
   - updates user in session
-- GET /api/paintings/favorites
+- GET /api/paintings/favs
 - user logged in check
   - get list
 - GET /api/paintings